 Well-kept records are essential to good safeguarding practice.
 Southlands School is clear about the need to record any concerns, discussions held, decisions made and reasons for those decisions about a child or children within its care.
-All records include, a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome (Purpose, Action, and Outcome).
+CPOMS is used to record and all records include, a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome (Purpose, Action, and Outcome).
 All staff will follow the schools Information Sharing and Recording Polices to ensure record keeping is compliant and in line with the General Data Protection Regulations 2018 and Data Protection Act 2018.